dandavison/dandavison.github.io/pages/classical-mechanics.md

 - **Polar coordinates**: we write down how far the particle currently is,
   $r(t)$, in the current direction to the particle.

-Note that both coordinate systems involve recording how far it is in some direction.
+Note that $x(t)$, $y(t)$, and $r(t)$ were not written with arrows.
+They are just numbers, saying how far the particle is *in some direction*.
 The "in some direction" part corresponds to the concept of a *unit vector*.
 A "unit vector" is basically a vector where the direction is of interest, but the magnitude is just set to 1 for convenience.

 Cartesian coordinates use two directions to specify the position.
 We'll write these directions as the unit vectors $\xhat$ and $\yhat$.
 So in Cartesian